West Nile Virus

 - Wear long-sleeved shirts and long pants when outdoors.

-- Maintain window and door screening to keep mosquitoes out of buildings.
+- Maintain window and door screens to keep mosquitoes out of buildings.

 - Empty water from mosquito breeding sites, such as flower pots, pet bowls, clogged rain gutters, swimming pool covers, discarded tires, buckets, barrels, cans and similar sites in which mosquitoes can lay eggs.